xboxoneresearch/LittleHydra/README.md

 - `addService { name, config }`: Add a new service with the given config (as JSON).
 - `deleteService { name }`: Remove a service by name.
 - `saveConfig`: Save the current configuration to `config.toml`.
-- `openFirewallPort { name, port }`: Open a firewall port with a given rule name and port number.
+- `openFirewallPorts { name, ports }`: Open firewall ports with a given rule name and port numbers.
 - `deleteFirewallRule { name }`: Delete a firewall rule by its name.

 ### Example Requests & Responses